Cookie consent management tool by TermsFeed FAQs: Dogsled Tours in Sweden, Finland & Norway | Nature Travels

 Take a look at our blog article How to drive a dogsled to find out more!

-*For One-day and Overnight Husky Tours in Kiruna, there is the option to drive own sled or share one per two persons.
+*For some tours, there may be the option to drive own sled or share one per two persons.
 For Aurora Husky Adventure in Finnmark, the tour normally begins with using a "tandem" sled, where you share a sled one per wo persons and both participate in driving at the same time (that is, neither person is riding as a passenger).
-For information on dog sledding for families and possibilities for children to drive, for example for Discover Dog Sledding in Lapland, please see information on the relevant tour page.
+For information on sled arrangements for your chosen tour, and for information on dog sledding for families and possibilities for children to drive, please see information on the relevant tour page.

 The speed of a dogsled will vary depending on terrain and snow consistency